leonardodeclara/API_project_2021/README.md

-# Algorithms and Principels of Computer Science project 2020/2021
+# Algorithms and Principles of Computer Science project 2020/2021

 Project for Algorithms and Principles of Computer Science course 2020/21 at Politecnico di Milano.